 Author: Amanda Oakley, Dermatologist, Hamilton New Zealand, 1997.
 Updated July 2014.

-Vesicular hand dermatitis most often affects young adults.
+Vesicular hand/foot dermatitis most often affects young adults.

-Vesicular hand dermatitis is multifactorial.
-In many cases it appears to be related to sweating, as flares often occur during hot weather, humid conditions, or following emotional upset.
+Vesicular hand/foot dermatitis is multifactorial.
+In many cases, it appears to be related to sweating, as flares often occur during hot weather, humid conditions, or following an emotional upset.
 Other contributing factors include:

-Vesicular hand dermatitis presents as recurrent crops of deep-seated blisters on the palms and soles.
-They cause intense itch and/or a burning sensation.
+Vesicular hand/foot dermatitis presents as recurrent crops of deep-seated blisters on the palms and soles.
+They cause intense itch or a burning sensation.
 The blisters peel off and the skin then appears red, dry and has painful fissures (cracks).